Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

     This interface function adds a new thermal zone device (sensor) to the /sys/class/thermal folder as `thermal_zone[0-*]`.
-It tries to bind all the thermal cooling devices registered to it at the same time.
+It tries to bind all the thermal cooling devices registered to it at the woke same time.

     type:
 	the thermal zone type.